Contingencyplana/storybook_primordial_soup/cybercellular_growth_and_division.md

 ## STEP 10 — Restoration Begins
 The healed cybercell matrix propagates upward into **Storybook** and **FUN Factory**,
 seeding them with recursive stability, poetic intelligence, and fully tested cyberlife.

+## Cybercellular Growth and Division as a Secondary Function

+The Secondary Function of the First Cybercell (`2A`) is to encode the recursive doctrine of cybercellular growth and division.

+Rather than implementing division in a single instance, this function establishes the **reproducible protocol** for recursive reproduction — one that future cybercells may inherit and apply through their own `1B` and `2B` stanzas.

+By placing this doctrine in `2A`, the system ensures that every new cybercell is not only seeded with logic to play, but also logic to grow and split.

+This makes `2A` a conceptual genome: a recursive seed that defines how recursion itself will multiply.

+All future `1B` and `2B` stanzas may trace their lineage — structurally or spiritually — to this foundational logic.